-The university encourages all students, faculty, and staff to receive the COVID-19 vaccine as soon as possible.
-With Knox County opening eligibility to anyone 16 and older and an increasing vaccine supply and list of providers in the area, you have options to get vaccinated soon.
+The university encourages all students, faculty, and staff to receive a COVID-19 vaccine as soon as possible.
+With eligibility open to everyone 16 and older and an increasing vaccine supply and list of providers in the area, you have options to get vaccinated soon.

 A variety of distributors, including hospitals, pharmacies, and retail stores, are providing vaccinations.
 With the vaccine locator tool, you can search your ZIP code to find vaccination appointments near you.
 Check the vaccine locator tool.

 Widespread vaccination, along with following health and safety guidelines, is the best way to control the COVID-19 pandemic.
 COVID-19 vaccination is not required for students, faculty, or staff.
-In the interest of public health, however, they are encouraged to receive the COVID-19 vaccine.
+In the interest of public health, however, COVID-19 vaccination is strongly recommended.